Fake Work Permits Can Lead to Real Consequences

 While dealing with the government-regulated immigration process can be stressful, we can help.
 If you’re having trouble handling the application process, contact us at 647 342 7301 or via email at firstname.lastname@example.org.
 We can help you put together a strong case.

-We also invite you to read more about fraud and scams at http://milmantasimmigration.com/beware-immigration-fraud and http://milmantasimmigration.com/attention-immigration-scam-number-african-caribbean-south-east-asian-countries-targets/.
+We also invite you to read more about immigration fraud and scams at https://milmantasimmigration.com/beware-immigration-fraud and https://milmantasimmigration.com/attention-immigration-scam-number-african-caribbean-south-east-asian-countries-targets/.